“A man is as young as his spinal column. If your spine is stiff at 30, you are old. If it is flexible at 60, you are young.” Joseph H. Pilates

 “After permanent use of the RehaBed in the above mentioned conditions the need for drug use, as supported by previous clinical surveys, has dropped considerably or even ceased and planned surgeries have become avoidable.”
 A. Tailor MD (Specialist in Neurosurgery)

 “The qualities of the RehaBed not only prevent the further deterioration of spine disorders but as prevention, they can make it impossible for them to appear at all.
-As a practising doctor who cures patients with locomotor diseases, I find the RehaBed extremely good, both at the prevention of spinal disorders, and their regeneration.”
+As a practicing doctor who cures patients with loco-motor diseases, I find the RehaBed extremely good at the prevention of spinal disorders and also at their regeneration.”
 Dr J. Baggio (Spine-Specialist, Head Physician)